2025 Norfolk State Spartans football team

-The 2025 Norfolk State Spartans football team represent Norfolk State University as a member of the Mid-Eastern Athletic Conference (MEAC) during the 2025 NCAA Division I FCS football season.
-The Spartans are led by first-year head coach Michael Vick and play their home games at William "Dick" Price Stadium in Norfolk, Virginia.
+The 2025 Norfolk State Spartans football team represented Norfolk State University as a member of the Mid-Eastern Athletic Conference (MEAC) during the 2025 NCAA Division I FCS football season.
+The Spartans were led by first-year head coach Michael Vick and played their home games at William "Dick" Price Stadium in Norfolk, Virginia.

+The Norfolk State Spartans drew an average home attendance of 21,212, the 5th-highest of all NCAA Division I FCS football teams.